 *Figure 1.
 Screenshot of CUBE displaying data from Scalasca.*

 Each node in the tree is colored by severity (the color scheme is displayed at the bottom of the window, ranging from the least severe blue to the most severe being red).
-For example in Figure 1, we can see that most of the point-to-point MPI communication happens in routine exch_qbc, colored red.
+For example in Figure 1, we can see that most of the point-to-point MPI communication happens in the

 CUBE is a graphical application.
-Refer to Graphical User Interface documentation for a list of methods to launch graphical applications on Anselm.
+Refer to the Graphical User Interface documentation for a list of methods to launch graphical applications clusters.

 Analyzing large data sets can consume large amount of CPU and RAM.
 Do not perform large analysis on login nodes.

-scalasca -examine before to opening them with CUBE, not all performance data will be available.
+scalasca -examine before opening them with CUBE, not all performance data will be available.